mrfdev/CMI/Resources/FAQ/cmi-economy.md

 - Can I charge people for using commands? (yes) edit file `commandCost.yml`

+- I use bungeecord, does it sync over the network? (no) Sorry, no, currently network syncing of the economy is not possible.
+(SpigotMC has a plugin called MySQL Player-data bridge, which has CMI support for syncing some cmi-data, you can consider using this on top of cmi to achieve this)

 ---

 You can find more information about the CMI plugin on the official site: [zrips.net/cmi](https://www.zrips.net/cmi/)